Irritable Bowel Syndrome in...

 Problems with how food moves through the digestive system

 Hypersensitivity of the inside of the bowel to stretching and motion

 Overgrowth of bacteria in the bowel

-All of the above factors can trigger the occurrence of symptoms.
-It is important to stress to the child with a functional bowel disorder that his or her abdominal pain is real and not imaginary.
+All of the above factors can trigger symptoms.
+It is important to stress to the child that his or her abdominal pain is real and not imaginary.

 Who is affected by irritable bowel syndrome?

 IBS occurs in both children and adults.
-Almost 14 percent of high school students and 6 percent of middle school students complain of IBS-like symptoms.
+Almost 14% of high school students and 6% of middle school students complain of IBS-like symptoms.

 Girls and boys are equally affected by the disorder.